vemonet/setup-spark/README.md

 You will need to setup **Python** and **Java** in the job before setting up **Spark**

-The Spark versions available from the official download website are regularly updated, check for the latest available versions at https://spark.apache.org/downloads.html
+Check for the latest Spark versions at https://spark.apache.org/downloads.html

 Basic workflow:
 ```yaml